Start9Labs/documentation/site/source/user-manual/ssh.rst

 #.
 Click "Add New Key".
 #.
 Back in the terminal of your workstation, display and copy your SSH *public* key (created above):

-    On Mac simply copy your key to clipboard with:
+    On Mac simply copy your key to clipboard by entering this command into the terminal:

     .. code-block:: bash